 I am an Associate Professor of Music at Tufts University, and hold degrees from Brown University (B.A.) and Harvard University (Ph.D).
 As a music theorist, I am interested in how music works and what effects it has on its listeners.
 My research has explored a range of styles and repertoires, from nineteenth century instrumental compositions to film scores to ambient music.
 I’ve recently focused on the composers John Williams and Hans Zimmer.
-My work has been featured in The New Yorker, The Chroncile of Higher Education, NPR, and numerous podcasts and interviews.
+My work has been featured in The New Yorker, The Chronicle of Higher Education, NPR, The Boston Globe, and numerous podcasts and interviews.
 I have given talks on film music structure and psychology at a variety of venues, most recently the Tanglewood Learning Institute in Lenox MA.

 My first book, entitled Hollywood Harmony, was published by Oxford University Press in 2018.
 This book examines the way that music in American cinema structures a filmgoer’s experience of both narrative and temporality, and it focuses especially on the evocation of the affect of wonder through non-functional ‘pantriadic’ chromaticism.
 I’m also beginning work on a second monograph, on the topic of style and structure in the music of John Williams.
 My catalogue of the musical themes of Star Wars, accessible on this site, has been widely shared and publicized; be sure to check it often to see what’s been updated and added lately!